groovycode-xyz/taschengeld/PROJECT_STATUS.md

 ## Recent Updates

+- Decided against using an ORM for database operations, opting for direct SQL queries instead.
 - Moved mock data (`mockTasks` and `mockUsers`) from `task-completion-page.tsx` to a separate file `mocks/taskCompletionData.ts` for better organization and potential reuse.
 - Updated User interface in `app/types/user.ts` to include both `sound` and `soundUrl` properties.
 - Resolved linter errors in `mocks/taskCompletionData.ts` related to User interface.